-The Federal Office for Goods Transport is an independent higher federal authority and an executive agency of the Ministry.
+The Federal Logistics and Mobility Office is an independent higher federal authority and an executive agency of the Ministry.
 It performs numerous functions relating to road haulage and makes a valuable contribution towards enhancing safety on Germany’s roads, in particular by carrying out roadside checks.
 The agency’s remit was widened with the introduction of the distance-based HGV tolling scheme.
-This illustrates just how important the Federal Office for Goods Transport is in enforcing the market regime in the road haulage sector.
+This illustrates just how important the Federal Logistics and Mobility Office is in enforcing the market regime in the road haulage sector.

 Click on the links below for more information about the responsibilities and organization of this agency.

 German Maritime and Hydrographic Agency (BSH)

 The German Maritime and Hydrographic Agency (BSH), with premises in Hamburg and Rostock, is an open and modern agency and the maritime partner for the private sector, the environment and academia.
 Around 800 persons work in Hamburg and Rostock, at the Hamburg-Sülldorf laboratory and on the 5 survey, wreck search and research vessels.